 - 1. Understanding and Preventing Sewage Backups - 2.
 Handling Sewage Backups - 3.
-The Sewage Backup Expedited Reimbursement Program
+The Sewage Onsite Support (SOS) Cleanup Program

-These brochures can educate the public about sewage backups and the steps that individuals can take to report, clean up, document, and protect themselves, as well as potential health and safety issues related to contact with sewage.
+These brochures educate the public about sewage backups and the steps that individuals can take to report, clean up, document, and protect themselves, as well as potential health and safety issues related to contact with sewage.
 The brochures also cover the General Liability Claims Process administered by the Baltimore City Law Department.
-This information is available on the DPW website.
-These materials may also be distributed during community events and other outreach opportunities.
-Where practical, DPW's messaging regarding Building Backups will be paired with information regarding SSOs to reflect that these events often share similar causes (e.g., inappropriate disposal of fats, oils, and grease [FOG)] and other non-flushable materials, or root intrusion).
 DPW has initiated a branded information campaign called "Clear the FOG", which is designed to dispel myths around disposal of FOG and encourage the proper disposal of FOG.
-Additional information explaining the hidden costs of FOG and special holiday messaging focused on proper FOG disposal while cooking is also being made available.
-These campaigns are shared via the DPW website and social media channels including Instagram, Facebook, and Twitter, and directly to communities via the Nextdoor community application.
-The following section provides details on the Pilot Building Backup Expedited Reimbursement Program.